saucelabs/sauce-docs/docs/api-testing/on-prem/mocking/mock-recording-with-kong.md

 ---
 id: mock-recording-with-kong
-title: "Mock Recording with Kong (Deprecated)"
+title: 'Mock Recording with Kong (Deprecated)'
-sidebar_label: "Mock Recording with Kong (Deprecated)"
+sidebar_label: 'Mock Recording with Kong (Deprecated)'
 keywords:
 - api-testing
 - mocking
 - servicevirtualization
 - kong
 ---

 <head>
   <meta name="robots" content="noindex" />
 </head>

->**Legacy Documentation**<br/>You're viewing legacy documentation for API Fortress (deployed via an on-premises container).
+> **Legacy Documentation**<br/>You're viewing legacy documentation for API Fortress (deployed via an on-premises container).
 To view documentation for the new SaaS version of API Fortress &#8212; now known as Sauce Labs API Testing and Monitoring (with Sauce Connect tunnels) &#8212; see [API Testing on the Sauce Labs Cloud](/api-testing/).

 import useBaseUrl from '@docusaurus/useBaseUrl';